 70 of the Dumbest Things You Should Never Say or Ask

-On a recent Little Things Matter Facebook post I listed four questions you should never ask someone and encouraged readers to have some fun by adding theirs to my list.
+On a recent Little Things Matter Facebook post, I listed four questions you should never ask someone and encouraged readers to have some fun by adding theirs to my list.
 Well, fun we had.
-128 comments later, I was laughing so hard that that I had tears in my eyes.
+One hundred and twenty-eight comments later, I was laughing so hard that I had tears in my eyes.
 Here are the top 70 things you should never say or ask.
 Hope they bring a smile to your face.

 THINGS YOU NEVER SAY TO OR ASK A WOMAN: